 POISON OAK & POISON IVY (factsheet)

 Poison oak and poison ivy provide nourishment to animals and stabilizes soil, but they also pose a serious threat.
 To remove the plants try digging up the roots in the late fall or cover the plants for several months.
-This will take away the sunlight and therefore starve the plants.

 RESTORING LAWNS (factsheet)